GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

     Cloud Storage Connector when `fs.gs.auth.type` property is set to `ACCESS_TOKEN_PROVIDER`.

-*   `fs.gs.token.server.url` (not set by default)

-    Google Token Server root URL.

-#### Refresh token provider

-The GCS connector has an `AccessTokenProvider` implementation to retrieve an access token using the refresh token grant flow.
-This is particularly useful when you want to access GCS on behalf of a user using OAuth2.
-In order to use this provider, you will need to retrieve a refresh token using the authorization code grant flow and pass it to the connector.
-Configure the refresh token grant flow using the following properties:

-*   `fs.gs.auth.access.token.provider.impl=com.google.cloud.hadoop.util.RefreshTokenAuth2Provider`

-    Use the Refresh Token Provider.

 *   `fs.gs.token.server.url` (default: `https://oauth2.googleapis.com/token`)

     Google Token Server root URL.

+#### User credentials

+User credentials allows you to access Google resources on behalf of a user, with the according permissions associated to this user.
+In order to use this authentication type, you will first need to retrieve a refresh token using the authorization code grant flow and pass it to the connector.
+Behind the scene, the hadoop connector will use the refresh token grant flow to retrieve new access tokens when necessary.
+Configure the following properties:

 * `fs.gs.auth.refresh.token` (not set by default)

     The refresh token.

 * `fs.gs.auth.client.id` (not set by default)

     The OAuth2 client ID.

 * `fs.gs.auth.client.secret` (not set by default)

     The OAuth2 client secret.